simplexityware/simplexityware.github.io/AlphaSignalGenerationACE2.md

 *   **Overfitting:** There is a risk of overfitting the training data, leading to poor generalization.
 *   **Viability of Alphas:** Not all generated alpha signals will be viable, requiring careful selection criteria and reinforcement learning strategies.
 *   **Integration of Financial Data:** Ensuring a consistent and relevant flow of information from financial text to alpha expressions.
+*   **Performance of FinText:** The FinText model, while showing great promise, needs to be evaluated to determine how it performs in our system, and to understand how best to use it.

 **9. Conclusion**

-This research will contribute significantly to the field of quantitative finance by developing an automated, efficient, and adaptive approach to alpha signal generation using state-of-the-art machine learning techniques, and using a realistic simulation and execution environment.
+This research will contribute significantly to the field of quantitative finance by developing an automated, efficient, and adaptive approach to alpha signal generation.
+This will use a custom transformer based on the modular `ModernBERT` architecture, leveraging a pre-trained financial text encoder for contextual understanding and utilize reinforcement learning to train the model on real-world performance.
 We believe that this system can empower researchers and practitioners to explore novel signal spaces and develop more effective trading strategies.
+The final system will be highly flexible and will be able to quickly adapt to different datasets, operators, and simulation settings.

 **10. Current Definition of Operators and Data Variables**
 ```